Ehsan70/Mininet_LINC_script/POX_iControl_LINC-OE.md

   ```shell
   > ./pox.py log.level --debug forwarding.tutorial_l2_hub
   ```
+  This will instanciate a hub controller.
+So here is what is happening nder the hood: a packet comes on one port of the packet switch, the switch doesn't know what to do so it asks the pox controller.
+The pox will tell the switch to broadcast the packet (meaning send it to all ports; acts like a hub).
+This would send the packet on to the port which is connected to the tap interface.
-  The pox will start up and listens on 0.0.0.0:6633  </br>
+  The pox will start up and listens on 0.0.0.0:6633  </br></br>
  b.
-Run python topo using python API
+Move to the directory where this repository is cloned into, and tun python topo using python API.
   ```shell
   > sudo -E python SimpleOptTopoScratch.py
   ```